skleez/Sasha_VM364/Chess of Spies/ACityOfSpies.md

 In "A City of Spies," 3 - 6 players will take turns moving and capturing pieces, with the main goal being to have a member of your team as the last piece standing.

-The game takes place in rounds, and each round ends when there is only one player remaining, who will earn 2 points for their team.
+The game takes place in rounds, and each round ends when there is only one player remaining.
+This player will win the round, and earn 2 points for their team.

 The game ends when a team reaches 5 points.

 ###Set Up